caotavio/Otavio-Restaurant/README.md

 # Meat - Angular App

-## An i-Food type web application which you can choose between restaurants, their menu and reviews about them and add items to a cart.
-It features a login that uses JSON Web Token that allows the user to enter a form to complete the order and rate if at the end.
+## An i-Food type web application on which you can choose between restaurants, visualize their menu and reviews about them and add items to a cart.
+It features a login that uses JSON Web Token that allows the user to enter a form to complete the order and rate it at the end.

 ### Live Demo